tihsu99/ElectronID/readme.md

   OptimizationConstants.hh

 Review here:
-  - numbers of events to train/test on (300K was sufficient for training in the past, but one should watch out for the ROC becoming clearly non-smooth, and increase the sample in that case.
+  - numbers of events to train/test on (500K was sufficient for training in the past, but one should watch out for the ROC becoming clearly non-smooth, and increase the sample in that case.
 This may happen due to various weights being used and reducing effective statistics)
   - file names for the input flat signal/background ntuples created in the step above
-  - set barrel/endcap flag to the desired value that you expect to need in the first tuning a few steps down these instructions

 ## 6.
 Compute limits within which TMVA will look for optimal cuts, aiming